Supporting Guidance: employer compliance: guidance by subject: letter of offer: acceptance

 Once the expected offer has been

-- the employer/contractor invited to make an offer for consideration by HMRC see COG914505 onwards.
+you must invite the employer or contractor to make an offer for consideration by HMRC, see COG914505 onwards.

-Once received it must be accepted by HMRC in order to form a legally binding contract.
+Once received, the offer must be accepted by HMRC in order to form a legally binding contract.

-In cases of doubt or difficulty, contact TAA for advice (see COG904770).
+In cases of doubt or difficulty, contact TALA for advice (see COG904770).

-If the letter of offer is satisfactory, submit the case to the appropriate officer who will consider whether or not we can accept the offer.
+If the letter of offer is satisfactory, submit the case to the appropriate authorising officer (AO) for them to consider whether or not the offer is acceptable.

 Under no circumstances is self authorisation allowed.

 Note: The Authorising Officer (AO) may differ between business areas and teams, and sometimes between different cases within a team.
 In normal circumstance this will be one level above the caseworker and could also be

 - a line manager or manager with the appropriate skills

 - another manager or tax specialist within a team